List of current champions in New Japan Pro-Wrestling: Overview

-At the top of NJPW's championship hierarchy for male wrestlers in the heavyweight division is the IWGP World Heavyweight Championship.
+At the top of NJPW's championship hierarchy for male wrestlers in the heavyweight division is the IWGP Heavyweight Championship.
 Secondary titles include the IWGP Global Heavyweight Championship, and the NJPW World Television Championship.

 In the junior heavyweight division, the IWGP Junior Heavyweight Championship is the primary title.

 The NEVER Openweight Championship and the Strong Openweight Championship are available to male wrestlers regardless of weight class.